Jagdterriers

 We use Jagdterriers for blood tracking wounded deer, elk, and bear while hunting all over Oregon.
 These little dogs have a natural instinct for tracking and high prey drive.
 Hunting is deep in their breeding and they will take a stand against any animal – regardless of size – to do the job.
 Jagdterriers have a reputation for being rat hunters, retrievers, and trackers, and generally excel with the right training.

 Our Jagterriers are from Serbian and German bloodlines and are registered with the UKC.
 They have working conformation, personality, and tenacity that is desired in their breed.
 All dogs bred by us are owned by us and available for viewing so you can see which genes your puppy may inherit.
-Viewing will not be permitted when we have puppies until they reach the age to be vaccinated.
+Viewing will not be permitted during times that we have puppies due to health considerations.

 Genetic Considerations